OldAndInYourWay/blurb-chat/README.md

 I thought of using some of the newer available tools to send a text message to myself anytime someone joins but I can see my friends exploiting this; perhaps set something like a "cooldown timer" for the frequency of messages being sent to my phone within a period of time.

-Anyways, I was initially running this off of a NATed Linux Server in my home but I'm thinking of finally paying for proper Heroku hosting.
+Anyways, I was initially running this off of a Port Forwarded Linux Server in my home but I'm thinking of finally paying for proper Heroku hosting.